 Place flour, dessicated coconut, soft butter, sugar and a pinch of salt in a mixer with blade attachments or alternatively put all the ingredients in a bowl.
 Blend briefly until the mixture is similar to sand.
 If you prepare the pastry manually, just crumble the butter with your fingers together with the flour.

 Add yolk and vanilla extract.
 Work briefly to mix all the ingredients.
-Wrap in plastic wrap, or if you try to save the planet Earth from futile plastic, place it in a small container with a lid, and place the pastry in the refrigerator for a minimum of half an hour..
+Wrap in plastic wrap, or if you try to save our planet Earth from futile plastic, place it in a small container with a lid, and place the pastry in the refrigerator for a minimum of half an hour..

 Instructions for quick coconut frangipane